eibex/reaction-light/README.md

 ### Updating a git install
 If you downloaded the bot with git, updating is trivial:
+- Run `rl!update`.
+This will `git fetch` and `git pull` for you and restart the bot too.
+If you made changes you made to the `*.py` files you have to update manually to handle stashing or resets.

+...or if you prefer to do it manually:
 - Navigate to the reaction-light directory
 - Run `git pull origin master`
 - Shutdown the bot by using the `rl!kill` command